calviny2336/sep10-freedom-project/prep/plan.md

 * 4/19: A-frame showing the product
 * 4/20: Take the day off
 * 4/21: Take the day off
-* Spring break: Work on the MVP and maybe some customizing and revising if needed.
+* Spring break: Work on all the css for my code then work on the MVP and maybe some customizing and revising if needed.
 ---

 #### Beyond MVP